|

 out a miracle answer.
 Coaches, trying to take shortcuts, can get

-sold on the myth of the miracle question.
+sold on the myth of the magic question.
 This belief or false

 answers are already somewhere inside each person.